M2-TE/BachelorFinalTeamProject/Blast Cipher/Assets/StreamingAssets/README.txt

-In this folder all the maps and characters are saved.
+In this folder all the profiles, maps and characters are saved.

 DO NOT FIDDLE WITH FILES IN THIS FOLDER UNLESS YOU KNOW EXACTLY WHAT YOU ARE DOING!